Save big on Xbox consoles, games and accessories

 Story highlights

-- Now's the time to score big savings on all things Xbox.
+- Now's the time to score big savings on all things Xbox

-- The Xbox E3 2019 deals let you save on the Xbox One, One X, accessories and games.
+- The Xbox E3 2019 deals let you save on the Xbox One, One X, accessories and games

-Team Xbox might be prepping for a big E3 2019 keynote this Sunday, but they're also unleashing a plethora of deals to celebrate the annual gaming convention.
-Xbox is calling it "Deals Unlocked E3 Week" and you can score big savings on almost everything.
+Team Xbox is prepping for a big keynote Sunday at E3, the annual gaming convention, but it's also unleashing a plethora of deals to celebrate the event.
+Xbox calls it "Deals Unlocked E3 Week" and you can score big savings on almost everything.

 Want to game with some friends?
-You'll also save $10 on the classic Wireless Controllers ($49.99, originally $59.99; microsoft.com), plus special edition variants are seeing price cuts.
+You can save $10 on the classic Wireless Controllers ($49.99, originally $59.99; microsoft.com), plus special edition variants are seeing price cuts.
 If you need to expand the storage of your Xbox, the Seagate Game Drive for Xbox is just $79.99.
-Controller charging stands, headsets and even console skins are also on-sale.
+Controller charging stands, headsets and even console skins are also on sale.

 Let's walk through our favorite deals from Xbox's E3 2019 week of savings.